rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 on the computer system.
 Let's assume that the system is a cluster computer.
 In a cluster computer, sometimes only one CPU (or core) has an access to the file system.
 In this case, this particular CPU reads in the whole data and sends the correct data to each CPU (or core) (including itself).
 MPI communications!
-After the computation, each CPU (or core) send the result to that particular CPU (or core).
+After the computation, each CPU (or core) sends the result to that particular CPU (or core).
 This particular CPU writes out the received data in a file in correct order.
 If the cluster computer supports a parallel file system, each CPU (or core) reads the correct data from one file, computes and writes out the result to one file in correct order.